-After bin Laden's death, reporter Jamie Marks has the scoop of a lifetime, an interview with the man now regarded as the world's most wanted terrorist.
-She would kill – or die – for the story.
+From the back cover...Reporter Jamie Marks has the scoop of a lifetime, an interview with the world's most wanted terrorist.
+She would kill - or die - for the story.
 But she's not the only one interested in how it turns out.
 The FBI has her under surveillance.
 The CIA has its own plans for her.
 And then, she disappears.

 FBI Agent James Robb can't understand how they lost her, but that will soon be the least of his worries.
 A car bomb at the Bureau parking garage, then a dead agent in upstate New York, tell him there's a lot more to this story.
 As he investigates, he becomes convinced that something insidious is happening in the frigid altitude of the Adirondack mountains.
 But the battle he's engaging has a lot more than two sides, and the price of finding answers might be more than he can pay.

 Alive from New York is the first in the new Terroist Chronicles series by the writing duo known as Edward G. Talbot.
 The most interesting side note to this book is that it centers around the “death” of bin Laden, and was published before that happened in reality.
 Being former military intelligence myself, I love a good book involving intrigue in and around the intelligence community.
 This book definately delivered all of that.
 And being from, and currently living in, the Adirondacks, I also liked the shout out to upstate NY, although I am considerably more upstate than the area they used in the story.